 Nutrition:

 Now, I get it, I like a cold brew post long run and a giant slice of greasy pizza as much as the next runner.
 Hell, give me seconds and thirds, please!
 Buuutttt…while recovery is important for all runners, I find it’s even MORE important if I know I’m going to head back out the next day for a few more hours of running.
-So perhaps I’ll skip the seconds and thirds of beer and pizza, and instead opt for more nutritionally dense options…as well as a ton of water and electrolytes.
+So perhaps I’ll skip the seconds and thirds of beer and pizza, and instead opt for more nutritionally dense options that will help expedite and promote recovery between runs.

 Active Recovery: